pamagister/mbox_converter/docs/contributing.md

 ## Make your changes

-Edit the files using your preferred editor. (we recommend VIM or VSCode)
+Edit the files using your preferred editor. (we recommend PyCharm)

 ## Format the code